slurmulon/bach/README.md

 # bach

-> :musical_score: Musical notation with a focus on readability and productivity
+> :musical_score: Semantic musical notation with a focus on readability and productivity

 ---